Three juveniles arrested after police pursuit in Pointe Coupee Parish

 POINTE COUPEE PARISH - Three juveniles were arrested following a police chase on US 190 into Pointe Coupee Sunday morning.

-According to officials, a theft took place at Krotz Springs in St. Landry Parish, prompting their police department to inform the Pointe Coupee Sheriff's Office of a description of the suspects' vehicle.
+According to officials, a theft took place at Krotz Springs in St. Landry Parish around 7:05 a.m., prompting their police department to inform the Pointe Coupee Sheriff's Office of a description of the suspects' vehicle.
 Officers were able to locate the vehicle and a pursuit ensued.

 Trending News